zoncaesaradmin/golang-service-skeleton/conf/README.md

 # Configuration Documentation

-This document explains the configuration system for the Katharos service and test infrastructure.
+This document explains the configuration system for the Cratos service and test infrastructure.

 ## Configuration Files